singareddyb/algorithms_python_impl/README.md

   Average-case - O(n*log(n))
   Worst-case - O(n^2)

+[Quick Sort 3-way partition]:
+  Using a Divide-and-Conquer strategy to sort a list with a number of equal elements.
+Complexity is - Worst-case - O(n*log(n))

 [Binary Search]:
   Using a Divide-and-Conquer strategy on an already sorted list, implementing a very basic algorithm for search through a list of elements and recursively        searching for the element.
 Search complexity is logarithmic again.
 O(log n)